gzweigle/open-hybrid-piano/WARNINGS.md

 Some boards include places to install fuses and some may not.
 Use fuses.

-Use an external power supply that includes short-circuit (overcurrent) protection.
+Use power supplies that include short-circuit (overcurrent), overvoltage, thermal, and other protection for safety.

 Some boards include low dropout voltage regulators (LDO).
 The LDO should include short-circuit protection.
 This means that if the LDO output is accidentally shorted to ground, the LDO will current limit to a specified value.
 This current limit can be used when calculating the worst-case total current of the board.
 See the *bill_of_materials* files in hardware directories for recommended LDO devices.